lookafterh1m/JetBrainsProjects/Multilingual Online Translator/readme.md

-This is translator that accept can translate from and to 13 languages.
+This is translator that accept system arguments as 2 languages and word to translate.
+It can translate from and to 13 languages.
 It requests reverso-context to get translations and examples.
 More dedailed description at https://hyperskill.org/projects/99.